Spoilers for this film and all preceding Sakura Wars works will be left unmarked. You Have Been Warned!

-- Face Plant: When Sakura attempts to join the Flower Division to celebrate Leni's 17th birthday, she trips over her clothes as usual and falls face first.
+- Face Plant: When Sakura attempts to join the Flower Division to celebrate Leni's 17th birthday backstage, she trips over her clothes as usual and falls face first.

-- Foregone Conclusion: Since the film takes place after Is Paris Burning?, we already know that Ōgami will return from Paris to help his friends in Tokyo.
+- Foregone Conclusion: Since the film takes place after Is Paris Burning?, we already know that Ōgami will return from Paris to help his friends in Tokyo on Grand-Mère's orders.

 - Patrick deactivates a malfunctioning Japhkiel with sound waves.
 Guess what Kohran tells her allies after humming the same sound waves?

 - Ratchet Altair arrives from New York to help learn about the Imperial Assault Force for the New York Combat Revue, and would later serve as its captain in Sakura Wars: So Long, My Love.

 - Gratuitous English: In the original Japanese version, some of the dialogue is peppered with English (especially when it comes from Ratchet, Patrick and Brent).
 Averted in the English dub.